Third Anglo-Dutch War: Preparations

 England provided two-thirds of an Anglo-French fleet of 98 "great ships and frigates", whose role was to gain control of Dutch waters, land an expeditionary force and attack its shipping.
 Parliament generally approved naval expenditure, seen as protecting English trade, but refused to fund land forces.
 The British brigade was largely composed of Dumbarton's, a mercenary unit in French service since 1631, and very few members saw service before the war ended.

-The refusal of Parliament to approve taxes for a war against the Protestant Dutch in alliance with Catholic France forced Charles to seek other sources of finance.
-In January 1672, he suspended repayment of Crown debts in the Stop of the Exchequer, which produced £1.3 million but had disastrous economic effects; many City of London merchants were ruined and it shut off the short-term financing essential to international trade.
+Parliament's refusal to fund a war against the Protestant Dutch in alliance with Catholic France meant Charles had to find other sources of finance.
+In January 1672, he suspended repayment of Crown debts, an act that produced £1.3 million, but had disastrous economic effects.
+Many City of London merchants were ruined and it shut off the short-term financing essential to international trade.
 In late March, two weeks before a formal declaration of war, he ordered an attack on a Dutch Levant Company convoy in the Channel, which was beaten off by its escort under Cornelis Evertsen the Youngest.

 The unpopularity of the French alliance and lack of funding forced Charles to gamble on a quick war.
 In an attempt to gain support from Nonconformists, he issued a Royal Declaration of Indulgence on 15 March, but by also removing restrictions on Catholics, it did little to reduce opposition.
-Hostility increased when Charles appointed his Catholic brother James as Lord High Admiral rather than his Protestant uncle, Prince Rupert.
+Hostility increased when Charles appointed his Catholic brother James as Lord High Admiral rather than his Protestant cousin, Prince Rupert.
 Even the Royal Navy found it difficult to recruit enough sailors to fully man the fleet.

 His chief minister, Lord Arlington, was instructed to "break with (the Dutch), yet to lay the breach at their door".
 This was done using manufactured incidents, including the Merlin affair, which took place near Brill in August 1671.
 The royal yacht Merlin was ordered to sail through the Dutch fleet, who duly struck their flag in salute, but failed to fire white smoke, an honour afforded only to warships.
-A formal complaint to the States General was dismissed and few in England were even aware of the incident; its use as a pretext, combined with the attack on the Dutch convoy, led some English politicians to declare the conflict "unjust".
+A formal complaint to the States General was dismissed, while few in England were even aware of the incident.
+Its use as a pretext, combined with the attack on the Dutch convoy, led some English politicians to declare the conflict "unjust".
 England declared war on 27 March, followed by France on 6 April.